Social and affordable housing

 Provides an opportunity for housing support agencies and service providers to address the emerging issue of financial hardship and homelessness across the region.

-To join or ask about the network: Contact our Community Planner on 1300 787 624
+To join or ask about the network: contact our Social Policy and Projects Officer on 1300 787 624

 Working to reduce family violence